splynx/docs/files/en/miscellaneous/linux_administration/linux_administration.md

 Linux Administration
 ========

+Here are a few useful commands to use during Linux administration of your Splynx server.

 ## Linux administration/Linux disk usage

-Who use disk on linux?
+To check disk usage on Linux, the following command can be used to install the "NCDU" package:

 ```
 apt-get install ncdu